mehedi720/kidu/README.md

 # kidu

-A interactive learing app for kids
+An interactive learing app for kids

 ## Contribution

-This project is a part of Chittagon Polytechnic Instituteguigit
+This project is a part of Chittagon Polytechnic Institute